f-q-a/help-yelp-clone/README.md

 ### Tailwind CSS
 * Tailwind CSS was only used to style a few elements, at least 90% of the site was styled using regular CSS.

+### Material-UI
+* The star ratings and the search icon come from the Material-UI/icons package.

 ## Backend
 ### Flask
 * Flask made implementing the backend routes very straightforward, another reason it was chosen was so that Flask-SQLAlchemy could be used as the ORM for the app.